Michael Rother

 Michael Rother (/de/; born 2 September 1950) is a German experimental musician, best known for being a founding member of the influential bands Neu! and Harmonia, and an early member of the band Kraftwerk.

 Early life and education

 Born in 1950, Rother was educated in Munich, Wilmslow (England), Karachi, and Düsseldorf.
-He also resided in Pakistan in the early 1960s where he was exposed to Pakistani music that would influence his own music in the late 1960s and early 1970s.
-From 1965 Rother played in the band Spirits of Sound, from which other members would later go on to join Kraftwerk (Wolfgang Flür) and Wunderbar.
+In Pakistan, he was exposed to Pakistani music that would influence his own music in the late 1960s and early 1970s.
+From 1965, Rother played in the band Spirits of Sound, from which other members would later go on to join Kraftwerk (Wolfgang Flür) and Wunderbar.